Network Assessments & Security Audits

 What Is a Security Assessment?

-So far, 2018 has seen nearly 800 security breaches and over 27 million records exposed.
-It’s become more critical than ever to protect your network security.
+It’s more critical than ever to protect your network security.
 A security audit can help you find the potential for security breaches within your network before they become a problem.

 A security assessment evaluates your business’ network for both internal and external security threats by assessing several parts of your system, including physical setup, computer hardware and installed software, apps and other programs.
 Once any potential for risk is uncovered, you’ll receive IT security reports that will help you locate the sources of the problems and patch up any unsecured parts of your network.